 Neurocognitive Disorder Medical Documentation Guidelines

-Guidelines for Medical Documentation When an Accommodation Request Is Based Upon a Neurocognitive Disorder Due to Traumatic Brain Injury (TBI) or Cerebrovascular Event (Stroke)
+Guidelines for Medical Documentation When an Accommodation Request Is Based Upon a Neurocognitive Disorder due to Traumatic Brain Injury (TBI) or Cerebrovascular Event (Stroke, or other similar brain-related event or condition)

 The National Conference of Bar Examiners (NCBE) is committed to providing reasonable and appropriate accommodations to candidates with documented disabilities in accordance with the Americans with Disabilities Act, as amended (ADAAA).
 Under the ADA, a person is disabled if they have a physical or mental impairment that substantially limits one or more major life activities.